How to get a divorce

 £100+vat fixed fee appointment

-We offer a reduced-price fixed fee appointment to enable you to discuss your situation with a family solicitor.
+We offer a reduced-price fixed fee appointment to enable you to discuss your situation with a divorce solicitor.

 At your hour-long consultation you will receive detailed advice and guidance on the best way forward, along with an indication of the likely overall costs.